 Overtime is considered hours in excess of 8 hours per day or in excess of 40 hours per week.
-Overtime is paid at 1 1/2 (one and one-half) of the regular pay.
+Overtime is paid at 1 1/2 (one and one half) of the regular pay.
 Hours worked in excess of 12 hours per day or in excess of 49 hours per week are paid at double time.

-MAKEUP TIME/CALIFORNIA NON-EXEMPT EMPLOYEES
+MAKE-UP TIME/CALIFORNIA NON-EXEMPT EMPLOYEES

 From time to time, non-exempt employees would like to take a few hours off work to attend to a personal matter without losing pay for the week.
-For this reason, Glenkirk allows employees the occasional use of makeup time, although Glenkirk does not encourage or solicit its use.
+For this reason, Glenkirk allows employees the occasional use of make-up time, although Glenkirk does not encourage or solicit its use.

-Employees must request makeup time in writing, and employees may not work more than 10 hours in a day or more than 40 hours in a work week as a result of making up time that was or would be lost due to a personal obligation.
-Makeup time is paid at the employee's regular hourly rate; it is not paid as overtime.
+Employees must request make-up time in writing, and employees may not work more than 10 hours in a day or more than 40 hours in a work week because of making up time that was or would be lost due to a personal obligation.
+Make-up time is paid at the employee's regular hourly rate; it is not paid as overtime.